lspartiotis/Computing-equilibria-in-zero-sum-games/README.md

-# Computing Equilibria in Zero-Sum Games: Python File Descriptions
+# Computing Equilibria in Zero-Sum Games

 This project explores strategies and computes equilibria in various classic games using Fictitious Play (FP) and Reinforcement Learning (RL) approaches.